MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/mixed-reality.md

 * Advanced input methods
 * Environmental perceptions

-As we move through the physical world, our movements are mapped in a digital reality. <mark> Boundaries in the physical world influence application experiences, such as console-based video games or task-based guidance in a manufacturing facility, in the digital world. </mark> With environmental input and perceptions, experiences start to blend between physical and digital realities.
+As we move through the physical world, our movements are mapped in a digital reality.
+Physical boundaries influence mixed reality experiences in the digital world, such as games or task-based guidance in a manufacturing facility.
+With environmental input and perceptions, experiences start to blend between physical and digital realities.

 <br>